janis-commerce/api-list/docs/deprecations/001-start-and-end-of-day-filter-mapper.md

 When you use the `startOfTheDayMapper` or `endOfTheDayMapper` filter mapper in an API List.

 These mappers were intended to map a date to the beginning or end of that day, in order to filter by a whole day instead of an specific microsecond.
-The problem wiht this is that it ignores the user's timezone which results in invalid results (some missing and some that shouldn't be returned) for non-UTC users.
+The problem with this is that it ignores the user's timezone which results in invalid results (some missing and some that shouldn't be returned) for non-UTC users.

 The recommended way to resolve date filters is to offer a range filter and honor the exact dates that are sent by the user.